syenpark/syenpark.github.io/_posts/2018-05-15-prerequisites-for-data-science.md

 modified_date: 2018-06-08
 ---

-The following skills and theories are typical requirements to earn a bachelor of computer science degree and essential before you dive into data science.
+The following skills and theories are typical requirements in a bachelor of computer science degree and essential before you dive into data science.

 ### Programming
 - #### Python